vbonduro/AudioBookRequest/README.md

 # Contributing

-Pull requests are always welcome.
+Suggestions are always welcome.
 Do note though that a big goal is to keep this project on a smaller scale.
 The main focus of this project is to make it easy for friends to request and potentially automatically download Audiobooks without having to give direct access to Readarr/Prowlarr.
+It might make sense to first create an issue before undertaking a big project and opening a pull request.
+Your idea could already be worked on in the background.

 ## Local Development